MrSinzo/Pandis-Display-Page/README.md

 # Pandis-Display-Page
-a WIP oage to help display Pandi's home-mdae crafts
+a WIP oage to help display Pandi's home-made crafts